openmultiplayer/web/docs/scripting/functions/db_query.md

 ---
 id: db_query
 title: db_query
-description: This function is used to execute an SQL query on an opened SQLite database.
+description: The function is used to execute an SQL query on an opened SQLite database.
 keywords:
     - sqlite
 ---

 :::warning

-This function starts with a lowercase letter.
+The function starts with a lowercase letter.

 :::

 ## Description

-This function is used to execute an SQL query on an opened SQLite database.
+The function is used to execute an SQL query on an opened SQLite database.

 | Name    | Description                   |
 | ------- | ----------------------------- |